phamthehung-NET/SimpleComponents/ReadMe.md

 Add reference to style sheet & javascript references Add the following line to the head tag of your _Host.cshtml (Blazor Server).
-If you already imported bootstrap v5.1 for your project, you can skip this step
+If you have already imported bootstrap v5.1 for your project, you can skip this step

 #### Head Inclusions
 ```html